Did I make an entire soldering station myself? really?. No, I just made the controller, the iron has to be obtained separately. Though this controller

 where offset is the room temperature

-I accept, this is a very bad calibration and assumes linear relationship between temperature difference across the thermocouple junction and the potential difference it produces.
+the potential difference it produces.
 But we didn't have any choice.
-We have to add the NTC and start using it ASAP, but I fear even this may need a calibration.
+We have to add the NTC and start using it ASAP, but I fear even this may

 Anyway this method will give an approximate tip temperature reading.